Examples for .NET

 - client state tracking.

-- execution of a sequence of commands in a trueconf link.
+- executes the sequence of commands in a trueconf link.

-The UpdateConnectionState method utilizes the following property methods:
+The UpdateConnectionState method uses the following property methods:

-The example provides a working code sample that allows you to monitor the statuses of users on the server with whom you can establish a connection, as well as add any users to track their statuses and monitor their availability.
-In addition to the user status itself, the standard functionality of TrueConf Mobile SDK is used: server connection, login, and automatic call acceptance.
+The example provides a working code sample that allows you to track user statuses on the server, enabling connections with those users.
+It also allows you to monitor the statuses of any users and track their availability.
+In addition to the user status, it uses the standard functionality of TrueConf Mobile SDK: server connection, login, and automatic call acceptance.

 The entire operation of the example is based on a single event handler block, OnUserStatusUpdateEvent

-, which is executed when the server sends a user's status.
-To add any user to the watch list, the GetUserStatus
+, which executes when the server sends the status of a user.
+To track any user, the GetUserStatus

 method is used.
-The implemented code allows tracking and displaying changes in the status of a specific user in the table, handling the addition of new users, and adding any user for tracking.
+The implemented code enables tracking and displaying status changes of a specific user in the table, as well as handling the addition of new users and tracking any user.

-To store the list of users with their statuses, the UserStatus
+To store a list of users with statuses, a class UserStatus

 , string status